20th Century Holidays

 - Yom Ha-Shoah

-- Also known as Holocaust Remembrance Day, this holiday occurs on the 27th of Nisan (on 26th or 28th, when the 27th falls on Friday or Sunday respectively, interfering with Shabbat).
+- Also known as Holocaust Remembrance Day, this holiday occurs on the 27th of Nisan (on the 26th, when the 27th falls on Friday, or on the 28th, when the 27th falls on Sunday, to avoid interference with Shabbat).
 "Shoah" is the Hebrew word for the Holocaust.
 This is a memorial day for those who died in the Holocaust.

 -